 - a.
 Every 3 hour alternating pain medication schedule - b.
 Non-narcotic acetaminophen and ibuprofen - c.
 Narcotic use only on a limited as-needed basis

 2. "Maintain their fluids"

 - a.
 Meet or exceed their daily "magic number" every day

 - b.
 Close is not good enough

 - c.
+Monitor urine output

+- d.
 Dehydration will result in IV placement

 3. "Respect the scab"